darrendariustan/Digital-Twin/README.md

 # Digital Twin

-This project is a Digital Twin application—a personalized AI assistant modeled to answer questions and interact based on specific provided context.
-Built as part of the "AI in MLOps" course (Week 2, Day 5) by Ed Donner, it utilizes a modern serverless cloud architecture on AWS to provide a highly scalable, low-latency chatbot experience powered by Amazon Bedrock.
+This project is a Digital Twin application—a personalized AI assistant modeled to answer questions and interact with an agent representing Darren based on specific provided context.
+It utilizes a modern serverless cloud architecture on AWS to provide a highly scalable, low-latency chatbot experience powered by Amazon Bedrock.

 ## 🚀 Tech Stack